More at rubyonrails.org:

 product == record # => true

-Since local_assigns returns a Hash instance, you can conditionally read a variable, then fall back to a default value when the key isn't part of the locals: options:
+You can also conditionally read a variable, then fall back to a default value when the key isn't part of the locals: options, using fetch:

 <%# app/views/products/_product.html.erb %>